Skip to content

 IWII Wound Infection Continuum (IWII-WIC) graphic showing the stages

 Cutimed Sorbact binds bacteria and fungi with a purely physical mode of action.
 The bound microbes are inhibited and removed from the wound, preventing them from releasing endotoxins, enhancing wound healing.
 Antimicrobial resistance is not expected.
+A first line choice of dressing on a product formulary to prevent infection in contaminated and colonised wounds, and to treat wound infection.1

 • Safe for the most delicate patients, from newborns to elderly